Luc16/VulkanFluidSimulation/src/grid/README.md

 # Simple Grid Fluid Simulation
 [![pt-br](https://img.shields.io/badge/LEIAME-PT--BR-A3BE8C.svg?style=for-the-badge)](README-ptbr.md)

-This is a simple m_gridBuffer fluid simulation implementation.
-The main idea is to use a m_gridBuffer to simulate fluid attributes, such as density and velocity.
+This is a simple fluid simulation implementation.
+The main idea is to use a grid to simulate fluid attributes, such as density and velocity.
 Then the fluid can be updated using algorithms based on the Navier-Stokes equations.